dflock/duncanlock.net/content/posts/personal/sunshine-coast-thormanby-islands-smuggler-cove-kayak-trip.rst

 .. figure:: /static/images/posts/sunshine-coast-thormanby-islands-smuggler-cove-kayak-trip/p1060467-small-crop.jpg
     :target: /static/images/posts/sunshine-coast-thormanby-islands-smuggler-cove-kayak-trip/p1060467.jpg

     This beautiful two masted schooner sailed into the bay a few hours after we arrived.
-As we sat on the beach, reading, propped up on a log, they anchored and the crew rowed ashore in long boats.
+As we sat on the beach, reading, propped up on a log, they dropped sail, anchored and the crew rowed ashore in long boats.

 We made camp, walked around the beaches, took in the views and had a relaxed dinner.
 At some point, our neighbours slipped off in one of their kayaks.
 They returned about an hour later, with the front cockpit full of fish - which they cleaned and gutted in the surf and cooked over a fire.
 Prior to this, I was quite happy with my stew, but I admit, I was rather envious of their fishing skills.